efficientqa/efficientqa.github.io/getting_started.md

 ### Inference

-Running inference on T5 models is demonstrated in the [T5 Colab](https://tiny.cc/t5-colab) and (command line instructions)[https://github.com/google-research/text-to-text-transfer-transformer#decode].
+Running inference on T5 models is demonstrated in the [T5 Colab](https://tiny.cc/t5-colab) and [command line instructions](https://github.com/google-research/text-to-text-transfer-transformer#decode).

 COMING SOON: An example of how to package a model checkpoint into a [Docker image](https://www.tensorflow.org/tfx/serving/docker) for submission and serving.